lazybobcat/fluffy/README.md

 Fluffy  will offer a bunch of utility tools, a service container, time and clock, an ECS, game states, an event system, scripting, asset pipes, and whatever comes to my mind or yours.

-__Please mind that Fluffy currently has a dependency on Selene (Lua) but that this is subject to change soon!__

-Even if I'm planning to use it mainly with [SFML](https://github.com/SFML/SFML), I don't want Fluffy to be tied to it so that anyone can use it with whatever multimedia/graphic lib he wants.
-So that means there will be no window handling, no GUI, keyboard and mouse nor drawing included directly in Fluffy.
-But I plan on making a plugin to bridge Fluffy and SFML.

 ## Fluffy needs

 * A compiler that supports C++14 at least